anjos/pelican-pybtex/README.md

 `PYBTEX_SOURCES`.
 This process is similar to using BibTeX database entries in your LaTeX sources by using the `\cite{bibkey}` command.
 In this case, this plugin will replace these citations with links to a bibliography database *injected* at the end of the article or post.

 The global `PYBTEX_FORMAT_STYLE` is respected while formatting bibliographies.
+You may override the style for the current article or page using the metadata entry `pybtex_format_style`.
+The same mechanism is available for `PYBTEX_ADD_ENTRY_FIELDS`, which can be locally overriden by `pybtex_add_entry_fields` metadata entry.

 You may also add further enrich article or page metadata defining a specific `pybtex_sources`.
 In such a case, these files will be loaded respecting the same rules as for `PYBTEX_SOURCES`.
-Specifically, relative paths are considered w.r.t. the location of `PATH` in `pelicanconf.py`.
+Specifically, relative paths are first searched at the location of the article or page, and then default on using the `PATH` setting in `pelicanconf.py`.
 Article and page bibliography markers will then be resolved by first looking at entries in the local `pybtex_sources`, and then on the global `PYBTEX_SOURCES` entry in `pelicanconf.py`.

 Be aware that in case repeated citation keys are found across all bibliography databases, **the last occurence is used** while resolving local bibliography for articles an pages.

+Finally, local bibliography formatting is controlled by the [default `bibliography.html`](src/pelican/plugins/pybtex/templates/biobliography.html) template that is shipped with this package.
+This templates defines the contents of the *injected* bibliography section on articles and pages.
+You may override this template in a similar way to what was explained above for the global `publications.html` template, by setting the `THEME_TEMPLATES_OVERRIDES` Pelican variable.

 ## Contributing

-Contributions are welcome and much appreciated.
+Contributions are welcome and appreciated.
 Every little bit helps.
 You can contribute by improving the documentation, adding missing features, and fixing bugs.
 You can also help out by reviewing and commenting on [existing issues](https://github.com/anjos/pelican-pybtex/issues).